digital-wolf-farm/html-css-style-guide/style/styleguide.md

         ```

 2. Selector combinators (e.g. `+`, `>`)
     * There is no black- or whitelist of combinators defined.
-All provided by CSS are allowed - rules NOT USED:
+All provided by CSS are allowed.

-    `"selector-combinator-allowed-list": []`
-    `"selector-combinator-disallowed-list": []`
+        Rules NOT USED:
+        ```json
+        "selector-combinator-allowed-list": [],
+        "selector-combinator-disallowed-list": [],
+        ```

-    * There always should be single space between elements, classes, ids or combinators in selector - rules:
+    * There always should be single space between elements, classes, ids or combinators in selector.

-    `"selector-descendant-combinator-no-non-space": true`
-    `"selector-combinator-space-before": "always"`
-    `"selector-combinator-space-after": "always"`.
+        Rules:
+        ```json
+        "selector-descendant-combinator-no-non-space": true,
+        "selector-combinator-space-before": "always",
+        "selector-combinator-space-after": "always",
+        ```

         Example
         ```css